chainbound/bolt/bolt-sidecar/keys/README.md

 ### About

-This directory is intended to be used as the folder to place ERC-2335 keystores.
+This directory is intended to be used as the folder to place ERC-2335 keystores files.

-It is assumed that the keystore files are placed in a directory named after the public key, and such file is called `voting_keystore.json`.
+It is assumed that each keystore file has a `.json` extension and is is placed in a directory named after the public key it corresponds to.